awslabs/multi-az-workshop/content/lab-6/index.en.md

 ![atw-and-zonal-shift](/static/atw-and-zonal-shift.png)

 After the zonal shift, all traffic is prevented from being sent to the impacted AZ, even with cross-zone load balancing enabled.
 This means that even the canary traffic targeting the impacted AZ is redirected to targets in other AZs.
+This can present a challenge, because no traffic is being sent to the impacted AZ, it may be hard to determine when the impact is over when you use cross-zone enabled load balancing and perform a zonal shift.
+You will need to decide whether cross-zone enabled or disabled is a better choice for your environment.

-Because of this, the targets that were producing errors are no longer mitigated by ATW.
+Because no traffic is being sent to the shifted AZ, the targets that were producing errors are no longer mitigated by ATW.

 ![mitigated-hosts-after-zonal-shift](/static/mitigated-hosts-after-zonal-shift.png)